Earn two degrees in four years and get an extra edge to secure a job after graduation!

 Contemporary supply chains are complex systems that must be constantly adapted with the changing environment in which they are functioning.
 This course will explore the management of supply chains including concepts of supply chain networks, supply chain strategies, and some analytic tools for supply chain performance.
 It is the vital responsibility of supply chain managers to continuously improve their firm's competitive position in the marketplace.
 Students will examine how supply chains can be organized effectively (strategic) and efficiently (operational) in order to satisfy the market, customer demand, and supply chain trading partners.
-Prerequisites: Admission to the MBA program and completion of "Business Math and Statistics" course from Ivy Software.
+Prerequisite: Admission to the MBA Program and successful completion of MGMT 501.
+F,S.

 MGMT 505.
 Organization Leadership and Ethics.
 2 Credits.

 This course will explore concepts of leadership and ethics in organizations and business.
 Students will examine major theories of leadership and their application to practice in groups and organizations, models of ethical thinking and behavior, and how managers can effectively lead others in a responsible manner.
 Prerequisite: Graduate standing.
 F,S.

 ISBA 510.
 Business Intelligence.
 3 Credits.